DFriend01/os161_devcontainer/README.md

 Docker containers by themselves are incapable of having persisting storage.
 Once a container is stopped, the data inside is wiped.
 The devcontainer handles this issue by utilizing docker volumes, which allows persistent storage between multiple uses of the devcontainer.
-As is, there are two docker volumes:
+As is, there are three docker volumes:

 1. The first is a [bind mount](https://docs.docker.com/storage/bind-mounts/) on the `os161_devcontainer` directory, which synchronizes everything inside this directory between the devcontainer and the user's host machine.